Projects7733/1stproject/README.md

 Again i have created another record for **3-tier** so our website looks like **3-tier.asapclub.click**.For this i select route traffic to cloudfront distribution and defined the simple record.
 After sometime our website will look like **https://3-tier.asapclub.click**.

 ## 🔹 AWS WAF (Web application firewall)
+AWS WAF is a firewall that helps to protect apps and api against bots and attackers.Go to WAF service create web ACL's with name and select resources type with cloudfront distribution and hit rule select managed rule there we can select some rules related to security and save it.
+Its time for testing our application.
+In the primary region select the ALB-frontend-sg and ALB-backend-sg and remove the inbound rule like http,https then we created some situation like a disaster.

+After sometime route53 will monitor the healthcheck of primary region and find it unhealthy and route traffic to recovery region.we cant add books in secondary region because in the recovery region DB is in read replica only weh have to edit db in secondary region and change to "promote" in Actions to se in functional mode.